FrankC01/pysui/doc/source/intro.rst

 - Subscriptions (Subs?)
 - etc.

-The following table is what client types are current available:
+The following table is what client types and protocols are current available:

 +--------------------+------------+----------------+-------------+-------+
 |  API Support | A/S?| Prod Ready | Planned Sunset | Performance | Subs? |